baumrock/RockPageBuilder/docs/limitations.md

 - Use the frontend editor for pages with large numbers of blocks

 While some users report needing higher limits (3,000-10,000) for other ProcessWire features, I've never hit that limitation with the default setting of 1000 on any of my RockPageBuilder projects.

+## jQuery

+The ALFRED editor for frontend editing is actually a feature of ProcessWire itself, not RockPageBuilder.
+It is based on the ProcessWire backend, which heavily uses jQuery.

+Unfortunately, this can lead to trouble if you are using jQuery on your frontend!
+To solve this you have some options:

+- Remove jQuery from your frontend
+- Do not use frontend editing / ALFRED
+- Use the same jQuery version that ProcessWire uses